 - The termites have four wings that are of equal size.

-- The antennae of the winged ants are bend at 90 degrees, while the flying termites have straight antennae.
+- Flying termites have straight antennae, while the antennae of the winged ants are bend at 90 degrees.

 If you come across a winged termite-resembling creature we suggest you study it carefully and determine the species of the creature.